-In the previous post we got familiar with the basics of creating and navigating MySQL databases.
-This leads us to the next most logic thing to ask: how can I use this in any meaningful way?
+In the previous post, we got familiar with the basics of creating and navigating MySQL databases.
+This leads us to the next most logical thing to ask: how can I use this in any meaningful way?

 MySQL installations default to refusing connections outside of the local machine's IP address, as we should expect.
 That said, relational databases aren't usually being used by a single person on a single machine forever (but if you do, we should hang out).
 It goes without saying that our MySQL instance should be focusing on uptime and accessibility, or in other terms, far away from our destructive personalities.

-I adore maintaining databases in the command line as much as the next self-hating masochist, but we'll need to accomplish work at some point, which means that remote database we just setl needs to be open-minded enough to allow a connection from, say, the IP address of our personal local machine, which happens to have a sexy GUI installed for this very purpose.
+I adore maintaining databases in the command line as much as the next self-hating masochist, but we'll need to accomplish work at some point.
+That means the remote database we just set up needs to be open-minded enough to allow a connection from, say, the IP address of our personal local machine, which happens to have a sexy GUI installed for this very purpose.

 The fine print here is that we wouldn't recommend messing with any of these settings unless you know what you're doing.
 Then again, if you knew what you were doing you probably wouldn't be reading this.
 The point is, if you mess up, it's your fault because we warned you.